derektypist/project-euler-038/README.md

 **User Stories**

+As a user, I get an error message, if I do any of:

+- Not enter anything in the input field
+- Entering text other than a number
+- Entering a number less than 2 or greater than 9
+- Entering a number, but it is not an integer

 As a user, I expect the function `pandigitalMultiples(8)` to return a number.

 As a user, I expect the function `pandigitalMultiples(8)` to return 78156234.

 As a user, I expect the function `pandigitalMultiples(9)` to return 932718654.

+User Stories for function `pandigitalMultiples(k)` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 038](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-38-pandigital-multiples)

 **Information Architecture**